Submitting Time Reports

 Yes.
 The state has specific guidelines used to determine if an activity is appropriate for the program, which are illustrated here.

-All volunteer work must be done within the state of Texas.
+All volunteer work must be done within our service eco regions of Bastrop and Caldwell counties.
 While many citizen scientist-type programs, such as CoCoRaHS, Great Backyard Bird Count, etc., can be performed on your own property, you cannot count hours spent on activities that benefit only you or improve your property, such as planting natives, putting in a pond, working on a wildlife tax valuation, etc. Remember, we are a community service organization, so the community, not private individuals or businesses, should in some way benefit from your efforts.
 If an activity is supported by one of our sponsors, i.e., Texas Parks and Wildlife or Texas AgriLife Extension, it will generally be approved.

 Can I claim travel?

 Yes, up to a point.
-You can claim actual travel time – up to one hour per event – for Volunteer Services only.
+You can claim actual travel time – up to one hour per event, each way – for Volunteer Services only.
 You cannot claim travel for attending chapter meetings, even if you bring food or drinks or perform some other function at the meeting.
+You can not claim travel for attending Advanced Training classes.

 Reporting Advanced Training Hours